-- 5.1 This procedure provides an update of current procedures.
-It is therefore unlikely that any additional resource will be required to ensure that the COSHH regulations are complied with. - 5.2 Costs relating to implementing additional control measures such as local exhaust ventilation which may be identified in the COSHH risk assessment are to be identified from within the relevant departmental budget. - 5.3 Departments or areas that have not identified sufficient funding to complete the required control measure may bid for funding from the capital budget, subject to the completion of this procedure and will be considered against any other demands and constraints relating to the use of these monies. - 5.4 Database the UHB uses the SYPOL COSHH Management System for maintaining COSHH assessments.
+- 5.3 Departments or areas that have not identified sufficient funding to complete the required control measure may bid for funding from the capital budget, subject to the completion of this procedure and will be considered against any other demands and constraints relating to the use of these monies. - 5.4 Database the UHB uses the SYPOL COSHH Management System for maintaining COSHH assessments.
 Updating and maintenance of this system have a resource implication which at present is managed within the current budget.